mmoreram/GearmanBundle/Resources/docs/installation.rst

 Tags
 ~~~~

--  Use last unstable version ( alias of ``dev-master`` ) to stay always
+-  Use last unstable version (alias of ``dev-master``) to stay always
-   in last commit
+   in sync with the last commit
 -  Use last stable version tag to stay in a stable release.
 -  |LatestUnstableVersion| |LatestStableVersion|

-.. note:: As long as Symfony2 versions 2.1 and 2.2 are not maintained anymore,
+.. note:: Since Symfony2 versions 2.1 and 2.2 are not maintained anymore,
-          and as long as these branches had same code than master branch, they
+          and since these branches were in sync with master branch, they
-          all have been deleted
+          both have been deleted

 Installing `Gearman`_
 ~~~~~~~~~~~~~~~~~~~~~